canbi/SwiftUI-Learning-Adventure/Project 17 - Flashzilla/README.md

 [Hacking With Swift - 100 days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) eğitimini tamamlama maceramı aynı zamanda yazıya da döküyorum ✌️

 ### Objective
-n app that helps users learn things using flashcards – cards with one thing written on such as “to buy”, and another thing written on the other side, such as “comprar”.
+An app that helps users learn things using flashcards – cards with one thing written on such as “to buy”, and another thing written on the other side, such as “comprar”.
 Of course, this is a digital app so we don’t need to worry about “the other side”, and can instead just make the detail for the flash card appear when it’s tapped.

 ### Challenges
 - [x]  When adding a card, the textfields keep their current text – fix that so that the textfields clear themselves after a card is added.